grvgoel81/Finin/README.md

 them understand your code and also Rx.

 Use RxAndroid for Android threading support and RxBinding to easily create Observables from existing Android components.

-A collection of samples using the Architecture Components:

-Lifecycle-aware components
-ViewModels
-LiveData